-John shares his interest in investigations onto reality – inquiry koans, koan types.
-The Watou of zen stories and more recorded at winter Sesshin January 2020.
+Audio: John shares his interest in investigating reality through inquiry koans, koan types, the Watou of zen stories, and more.
+As recorded at Winter Sesshin January 2020.

-Audio: Jesse reimagines Deshan’s classic enlightenment story.
+PZI Zen Online Audio: Jesse reimagines Deshan’s classic enlightenment story.
 Some of the essential features of the journey of awakening, how we make koans our own, and the role that imagination plays in Zen.
-As recorded April 22nd.
+As recorded April 22 2020.

 On the second day of retreat, John Tarrant talks about the second koan of the triptych, “How does an enlightened person fall into a well?”
 How do we as practitioners handle major issues in our lives which cause us to fall into darkness or depression?
 When things are bleak or difficult, the opportunity is to turn toward our practice and the teachings or our community.
 January 21, 2013.